 Biology/Marine Science, Professor Kathy Reinsel

 Recipient will assist Dr. Kathy Reinsel in understanding the influence of agricultural herbicides such as Roundup and Dicamba that farmers use to control weeds in their fields have on the behavior of marine invertebrates such as fiddler crabs and mud snails when these herbicides can run off into estuaries near coastal regions.

 Biology, Professor Richard S. Phillips

-Recipient will assist Dr. Richard Phillips in consultation with the Ohio Division of Natural Areas and Preserves, in developing and evaluating survey techniques to document spotted turtle population numbers at fens in Clark County.
-The recipient will also gain experience on several other projects (e.g. Kirtland’s Snake, American Kestrels, or mesocarnivores) as demands may change seasonally.
+Recipient will assist Dr. Richard Phillips in consultation with the Ohio Division of Natural Areas and Preserves, in developing and evaluating survey techniques to document either the spotted turtle population numbers at fens in Clark County or the Kirtland's snake.
+The recipient will also gain experience on several other projects (e.g. American Kestrels, or mesocarnivores) as demands may change seasonally.